 It’s important to note that employers are allowed to set their own policies regarding the use and possession of marijuana in the workplace, however they cannot discriminate against you because of your medical marijuana use.
 The law prohibits employers from discriminating against employees simply because they hold medical marijuana licenses.
 This means, for example, that an employer cannot fire you because you hold a license to use medical marijuana.

 Has your employer violated your rights?
 If so, seek legal representation from Armstrong & Vaught, P.L.C. at once.
 Our attorneys have years of experience protecting the rights of our clients in the workplace.
 Now, let us protect yours.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.